eduardoshanahan/vagrant.development.angularjs/README.md

 vagrant ssh
 ```

 At that point you will be in a terminal inside you Vagrant machine.
-The source code located at your `Code` directory will be available in Vagrant.
+The source code located at your `Code` directory will be available in Vagrant at `code`.

 * Scaffold your SPA
 ```
+cd code
 yo angular projectName
 ```
 Where projectName will be replaced with the name of your project.

+* Testing from host

+If you want to try the application from your host browser, you will need to change /code/Gruntfile.js on the `connect | options | hostname` from `localhost` to `0.0.0.0`.

+Then it should be available in your [browser](http://192.168.65.2:9000).